Geczy/KStock/README.md

 Now if this occurs multiple times in a row, there may be a bigger problem going on.
 NASDAQ has been known to change their website format so if that does occur, KStock will not run properly-hence this testing window.

+On first initialization, a couple error windows will pop up.
+That's expected, seeing as how you haven't inputted your Robinhood data yet.
+You'll then need to input your Robinhood info by going to Settings -> API.
+Assuming everything is correct, you'll be good to go.

 KStock was built on Ubuntu 16.04 with Python 3.5.2 but technically this can be run cross-platform.

 ### Development